Engee documentation

 Modelling of temperature dependence

 By default, temperature dependence is not considered and the device is modelled at the temperature for which the parameters are set.
-To take temperature dependence into account during simulation, set the Parameterization parameter to Model temperature dependence.
+To take temperature dependence into account during simulation, set the Parameterization parameters to Model temperature dependence.

 The surface potential equation model accounts for the effect of temperature on capacitive characteristics and also simulates the temperature dependence of the static behaviour of the transistor during the simulation.